ShortTimeNoSee/Nixcrypt/README.md

 Nixcrypt is a simple and secure text signing tool built with Electron and Python.
 It allows users to sign messages with their private keys, ensuring message integrity and authenticity.

+## Download the installer
+If you prefer not to build the application manually, you can download the pre-built installer from the [Releases](https://github.com/ShortTimeNoSee/Nixcrypt/releases).

+## Build the application manually
 ## Prerequisites

 Before you begin, ensure you have the following installed: